danielpozsar/grogupy/docs/source/tutorials/io_formats.rst

             # the calculation of J and K from the energy derivations, either Fit or Grogupy
             exchange_solver = "Fit"
             anisotropy_solver = "Fit"
+            # parallelization should be turned on for efficiency
+            parallel_mode = "K"

             ###############################################################################